Safety ratings (from Waka Kotahi NZ Transport Agency)

 This number is estimated by comparing the usable battery capacity against the WLTP range.

-The maximum speed the EV can charge at home or a public AC charger.
+The maximum charging rate the EV can support at home or public AC charging.

 An EV has a built-in charger that converts household AC electricity into DC current that goes into the battery.

 This limits the maximum speed you can charge at home - no matter what extra equipment you install.
-Some public chargers (such as at motor camps and shopping malls) are also AC only.
+Single-phase power supports up to 7.4 kW - if the EV can take more than this, three-phase power must be available at the property.

 Fast Charge ⚡

-The maximum speed the EV can charge at a DC fast charger.
+The maximum charging rate the EV can support at a DC fast charger.

-Speed is also limited by the capacity of the public charger.
 In NZ, fast chargers are typically 25 kW, 50 kW, 100 kW, 175 kW, and 300 kW.

 The IONIQ Electric debuted in NZ in late 2016.
 This first edition (model year 2017) had an 88 kW motor, a 28 kWh battery and around 230 km of range.
 The Series II edition appeared in 2019 with more range and power.
 The IONIQ has been a popular choice for fleet vehicles.